Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 # Build 100% type-safe React apps in vanilla JavaScript

-**or how we can benefit from TypeScript to full extent, without having to write any TS in our codebase, by leveraging standard JSDoc type annotations 👀👌💪**
+**Or how we can benefit from TypeScript to full extent, without having to write any TS in our codebase, by leveraging standard JSDoc type annotations 👀👌💪**

 > 🎒 this article uses following library versions: